TaylorHillier/1800_202510_BBY11/README.md

 ---

 ## Contributors
-- **Harshaan** - Hi, I'm a BCIT CST student who graduated from high school in 2024, I did a semester at Douglas before coming here.
+- **Harshaan Grewal** - Hi, I'm a BCIT CST student who graduated from high school in 2024, I did a semester at Douglas before coming here.
 I love basketball, working out, and Tim Hortons!
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---